mushtary-mumu/crime_patterns/README.md

 - `src/crime_patterns/analysis` contains code for all the analysis mentioned above, intuitively named in separte files.
 - `src/crime_patterns/final` includes code to generate final tables and figures.
-- `src/crime_patterns/paper` contains the tasks to generate the final project presentation.
-- `paper/` contains the LaTeX files corresponding to the final project presentation.
+- `paper/` contains the LaTeX files and the tasks to generate the final project presentation.

 <!--- - `documentation` generates pdf and html files for the documentaion of the project code. --->